 If your car's air conditioning system is not keeping you cool don't let the hot weather make you miserable.
 Get back to cruising in comfort.
-Bring your car or truck by Val & Mike's Beach Cities Auto Repair in Huntington Beach and we'll get your AC working again.
-Call now at 714-375-3145 or stop by the shop at 17662 Metzler Lane Suite A, Huntington Beach, CA, 92647
+Bring your car or truck by Beach Cities Auto Repair & AC in Huntington Beach and we'll get your AC working again.
+Call now at 714-375-3145 or stop by the shop at 17662 Metzler Lane Suite A, Huntington Beach, CA, 92647.

 - Your car air conditioning blows only slightly cooler than the outside air.

 - Your car's air conditioner blows air that smells like mildew and mold.